ebears/starbound-web/mods.md

 ---

 # ✨ Server Modpack (Required)
+#### ⚠️ Before Installation

-First, it's important that you unsubscribe to all Starbound mods on the Steam Workshop.
+It's important that you unsubscribe to all Starbound mods on the Steam Workshop.
 You should also make sure the 'mods' folder in the main directory of your Starbound installation is empty.

 ## 💾 Installation